 No. 1: José Altuve (Houston Astros)

 Let’s say this off the bat: José Altuve is not the player that he was two years ago.
 From 2012-2017, Altuve would produce 30+ steals with a batting average often well above .300.
 Injuries have hampered his playing time and derailed his running game the past two seasons.
-He is still among the 85th percentile in sprint speed, but it seems more likely that Altuve will steal 10-20 bases rather than 30+ in 2020.
+He is still among the 85th percentile in sprint speed, but it seems more likely that Altuve will steal bases at a 10-20 full-season pace rather than 30+ pace he showcased in earlier years.

 That said, Altuve is still one of the best hitters in the majors.
 He sacrificed some of his contact-oriented swing to increase his power production, posting career-highs in home runs (31), SLG (.550), and ISO (.252) despite playing only 124 games.
 A clear change in approach can be seen in his 9-point increase in Pull% (50%).
 It will be interesting to see if he continues to pursue this new approach or revert to his previous all-fields approach that won him three batting titles and an MVP award.